 As many successful multinational companies take the step of expanding to Latin America, they must consider their options for if things don’t quite go to plan.
 It’s important to understand and map out a clear exit strategy, just in case the market doesn’t perform as expected.
+Liquidation in Brazil may be a necessary step in business, either as a requirement to redirect focus in a different direction, or cutting losses before they become unmanageable.

-Liquidation of assets occurs when a business becomes insolvent, meaning it cannot pay its debts to its creditors.
+Company liquidation in Brazil occurs when a business becomes insolvent, meaning it cannot pay its debts to its creditors.
 The procedure involves converting the assets of a business into cash to pay debts owed, and then officially close the company.

-Business Eligibility for liquidation in Brazil
+Business eligibility for liquidation in Brazil

+To be eligible for liquidation in Brazil, entities or individuals must be considered ‘entrepreneurs’, legally defined as ‘someone who runs a business professionally’.
 There are two types of liquidation: voluntary liquidation (instructed by the shareholders) or compulsory liquidation (by court order).
 Voluntary liquidation occurs after the dissolution of the company and it starts when a liquidator is appointed.

 Involuntary liquidation is initiated when a creditor who has not received payment contacts the court.
 Judges usually take more deliberation in these types of cases.
 It is worth noting that, creditors often use this method to collect payments quickly from companies as payment collection proceedings can be a very long process in Brazil.